 a.
 Overview.
-EWIS ICAs required by § 26.11 are inspection and restoration tasks, procedures, and instructions to keep EWIS Airworthy throughout its operational life and are described below.
-The EWIS ICA required by § 26.11 are developed in accordance with 14 CFR part 25 appendix H, § H25.5(a)(1) and (b).
+The EWIS ICA required by § 26.11 are inspection and restoration tasks, procedures, and instructions to keep the EWIS airworthy throughout its operational life and are described below.
+The EWIS ICA required by § 26.11 are developed in accordance with 14 CFR part $\underline{25}$ appendix H, § H25.5(a)(1) and (b).